 The Offshore Cougars sailors claimed Second overall in this event, making a bold statement in their first ever collegiate regatta as a team.

-The Offshore team is looking onward to this coming Fall as they plan to compete in even more big boat events, and develop themselves as a strong entity on the Offshore collegiate sailing circuit.
+The Offshore team is looking onward to this coming season as they plan to compete in even more big boat events, and develop themselves as a strong entity on the Offshore collegiate sailing circuit.